-The Saeta: The Sacred Song of Flamenco during Holy Week
+The Saeta: The Sacred Song of Flamenco

 Gitano cantando una saeta al cristo de los gitanos en la puerta del Tablao Villa-Rosa

-Origin of the Holy Week Saeta: Passion and “Quejío”
+Origin of the Holy Week Saeta: Passion and “quejío”

-The Flamenco Saeta: When Song Becomes Prayer
+The Flamenco Saeta: When singing becomes prayer

-From Machado’s Saeta to Cante por Martinete
+From Machado’s Saeta to Martinetes

-If the saeta is the soundtrack of the street, the tablao is the temple where that feeling remains alive all year long.
+If the saeta is the soundtrack of the street, the tablao is the space where that feeling remains alive beyond the processions.
+After walking through the center of Madrid and hearing saetas sung to passing brotherhoods, the cultural experience continues on stage.

 Flamenco shows